bomeara/selac/README.md

 selac
 =====

-Model by O'Meara, Chai, and Gilchrist for SELection on Amino acids and/or Codons
+Model by O'Meara, Beaulieu, Chai, and Gilchrist for SELection on Amino acids and/or Codons